Grantham North services: Redevelopment

 The service area was much redeveloped in January 1986, to largely what it now is.
+It became Welcome Break from June 1988.
+All THF service stations became Welcome Break at the end of May 1988.
+Until then, Welcome Break had five service stations (former Ross), being headquartered at Leicester Forest East from 1984, being bought by THF for £190 million in July 1986.

-It became Welcome Break from about 1990, being Granada Hospitality by 1996.
-The site was known as Grantham North from 1998, or thereabouts.
+It became Granada Hospitality by 1996 and was later renambed Grantham North.

 Transport

 The service station is now accessed via a grade separated junction on the A1 after the original Gonerby Moor roundabout was improved during 2008.

-The Grantham South services (opened on Tuesday 5 September 1989) are at Colsterworth, also owned by Moto, and included a Little Chef.
+The Grantham South services (opened in September 1989) are at Colsterworth, also owned by Moto, and included a Little Chef.